 There are a number of situations that can lead to financial losses for a company.
 A customer can sue for negligence.
 A worker could get hurt on the job.
-A business can suffer damage from a variety of causes and there’s also the risk of something happening to the business owner.
+A business can suffer property damage from a variety of causes.
+There’s also the risk of something happening to you, the business owner.

 That’s why there are so many different types of insurance for small business owners.
 Depending on the type of business you run and how many people you employ, here are the types of insurance you may need.